-Where a non-resident enterprise transfers mainland China taxable assets indirectly by disposing of the equity interests of an overseas holding company, which is an Indirect Transfer, the non-resident enterprise as either transferor or transferee, or the mainland China entity that directly owns the taxable assets, may report such Indirect Transfer to the relevant tax authority.
+Where a non-resident enterprise transfers mainland China taxable assets indirectly by disposing of the equity interests of an overseas holding company, which is an Indirect Transfer, the non-resident enterprise as either transferor or transferee, or the mainland China entity that directly owns the taxable assets, may report such Indirect Transfer to the tax authority.
 Using a "substance over form" principle, the mainland China tax authority may disregard the existence of the overseas holding company if it lacks a reasonable commercial purpose and was established for the purpose of reducing, avoiding or deferring mainland China tax.
-As a result, gains derived from such Indirect Transfer may be subject to mainland China enterprise income tax, and the transferee or other person who is obligated to pay for the transfer is obligated to withhold the applicable taxes, currently at a rate of 10% for the transfer of equity interests in a mainland China resident enterprise.
+As a result, gains derived from such Indirect Transfer is obligated to withhold the applicable taxes, currently at a rate of 10% for the transfer of equity interests in a mainland China resident enterprise.
+Gains derived from the sale of shares by investors through a public stock exchange are not subject to PRC enterprise income tax pursuant to SAT Circular 7 where such shares or ADSs by a non-PRC resident enterprise outside a public stock exchange may be subject to PRC enterprise income tax under SAT Circular 7.

 We face uncertainties as to the reporting and other implications of certain past and future transactions where mainland China taxable assets are involved, such as offshore restructuring, sale of the shares in our offshore subsidiaries and investments.
-For transfer of shares in our company by investors who are non-mainland China resident enterprises, our mainland China subsidiaries may be requested to assist in the filing under SAT Bulletin 7 and/or SAT Bulletin 37.
-As a result, we may be required to expend valuable resources to comply with SAT Bulletin 7 and/or SAT Bulletin 37, or to establish that we and our non-mainland China resident investors should not be taxed under these circulars, which may have a material adverse effect on our financial condition and results of operations.
+For transfer of shares in our company by investors who are non-mainland China resident enterprises, our mainland China subsidiaries may be requested to assist in the filing under SAT Circular 7 and/or SAT Circular 37.
+As a result, we may be required to expend valuable resources to comply with SAT Circular 7 and/or SAT Circular 37, or to establish that we and our non-mainland China resident investors should not be taxed under these circulars, which may have a material adverse effect on our financial condition and results of operations.

-You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in mainland China against us or our management based on foreign laws.
+There may exist uncertainties with respect to effecting service of legal process, enforcing foreign judgments or bringing actions in mainland China against us or our management based on foreign laws.

-We are a company incorporated under the laws of the Cayman Islands, we conduct most of our operations in China, and substantially all of our assets are located in mainland China.
+We are an exempted company with limited liability incorporated under the laws of the Cayman Islands.
+We conduct most of our operations in China, and substantially all of our assets are located in mainland China.
 In addition, most of our senior executive officers reside within mainland China for a significant portion of the time and most of them are mainland China nationals.
 In addition, mainland China does not have treaties providing for the reciprocal recognition and enforcement of judgments of courts with the Cayman Islands and many other countries and regions.
-Even if you are successful in bringing an action of this kind, mainland China laws may render you unable to enforce a judgment against our assets or the assets of our directors and officers.
+Even if you are successful in bringing an action of this kind, you may face uncertainties with respect to the enforcement of judgments rendered under the laws of the Cayman Islands and mainland China against our assets or the assets of our directors and officers.